goodtocode/entities/README.md

 Shared kernel on which all projects depend.
 Primary aspect is GoodToCode.Stack.Abstractions, which allows external applications to code to abstractions of the stack.

 ## Projects
+### GoodToCode.Presentation.Api:
-### GoodToCode.Presentation.Api: ASP.NET Web API endpoints exposing that vertical's Application Service
+ASP.NET Web API endpoints exposing that vertical's Application Service

+### GoodToCode.Presentation.Functions:
-### GoodToCode.Presentation.Functions: Azure Functions HTTP endpoints exposing that vertical's Application Service
+Azure Functions HTTP endpoints exposing that vertical's Application Service

+### GoodToCode.Application.Services:
-### GoodToCode.Application.Services: CQRS Commands and Queries that call aggregate roots.
+QRS Commands and Queries that call aggregate roots.

+### GoodToCode.Domain.Models:
-### GoodToCode.Domain.Models: Domain aggregate roots and domain objects
+Domain aggregate roots and domain models

+### GoodToCode.Infrastructure.Persistence:
-### GoodToCode.Infrastructure.Persistence: EF Core code first persistence layer for SQL Server, CosmosDb, Azure Storage Tables and PosgreSQL
+EF Core code first persistence layer for SQL Server, CosmosDb, Azure Storage Tables and PosgreSQL

 Disclaimer: This work is under development mostly for internal projects, and is still highly volatile.
 Watch for any Releases, which will include tested and hardened versions.